aadimurthy/rest_apple_push/README.md

-To test:
+**To test:**

-POST /sendnotification/{apple_device_id}
+`POST /sendnotification/{apple_device_id}`

-eg: If this service runs on localhost with port 8080
+eg: If this service runs on localhost with port 8080 then rest call would be

-curl -X POST -H 'Content-Type: application/json' -i http://localhost:8080/sendnotification/1A2345f567575f7 --data '{"Id":"Test"}'
+`curl -X POST -H 'Content-Type: application/json' -i http://localhost:8080/sendnotification/1A2345f567575f7 --data '{"Id":"Test"}'`